hxddad/arduinovid19-assessment/README.md

 _______________________________________________________________________________________________________________________________________________________________________
 **Components List**

-•	A Functional PC or Laptop
+1. A Functional PC or Laptop
-•	1x Arduino Grove Uno Board
+2. 1x Arduino Grove Uno Board
-•	1x Micro USB Cable
+3. 1x Micro USB Cable
-•	1x Four-Wired Grove Cable
+4. 1x Four-Wired Grove Cable
-•	1x Grove Temperature Sensor
+5. 1x Grove Temperature Sensor
 _______________________________________________________________________________________________________________________________________________________________________
-**Procedure**
+**Procedure:**
 1. Get or buy any necessary parts (from components list) for the project.
 2. Connect the Arduino Uno board to a working computer, using a Micro USB cable.
 3. Connect the Grove Temperature Sensor into one side of a Grove Cable.